Mashed Butternut Squash makes for a delicious side dish that can go sweet or savory.

 - Put the whole butternut squash in the pan.
 Poke it in 5-6 places with a sharp knife.

-- Roast until a knife or skewer goes in easily, 60-80 minutes.
+- Roast until a knife or skewer goes in easily (test it in a few different places), about 60-80 minutes.
 It will be a mottled brown color and a bit shriveled on the outside.

-- Cut it in half lengthwise.
+- While wearing oven mitts, cut it in half lengthwise.
 Use a spoon to scoop out the seeds and stringy flesh surrounding them.
 Discard.
 Peel off the skin and discard.

 - Transfer the cooked squash to a large bowl.